Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ru/learn-introduction.md

 > To learn more of the Web3 movement, check out this video from the [Web3 Summit](https://youtu.be/l44z35vabvA)

-## How does AXIASolar work?
+## How does AXIA work?

-The AXIASolar network uses a sharded model where shards - called "[parachains](learn-parachains)" - in the network have unique state transition functions (STF).
-Based on AXIASolar's design, as long as a chain's logic can compile to Wasm, then it can connect to the AXIASolar network as a parachain.
+The AXIA network uses a sharded model where shards - called "[allychains](learn-allychains)" - in the network have unique state transition functions (STF).
+Based on AXIA's design, as long as a chain's logic can compile to Wasm, then it can connect to the AXIA network as a allychain.

-AXIASolar has a Relay Chain acting as the main chain of the system.
-Parachains construct and propose blocks to validators on the Relay Chain, where the blocks undergo rigorous availability and validity checks before being added to the finalized chain.
+AXIA has a Relay Chain acting as the main chain of the system.
+Allychains construct and propose blocks to validators on the Relay Chain, where the blocks undergo rigorous availability and validity checks before being added to the finalized chain.
 As the Relay Chain provides the security guarantees, collators don't have any security responsibilities, and thus do not require a robust incentive system.

-In order to interact with chains that want to use their own finalization process (e.g. Bitcoin), AXIASolar has [bridge parachains](learn-bridges) that offer two-way compatibility.
+In order to interact with chains that want to use their own finalization process (e.g. Bitcoin), AXIA has [bridge allychains](learn-bridges) that offer two-way compatibility.

-The Cross-Chain Messaging Protocol (XCMP) allows parachains to send messages of any type to each other.
+The Cross-Chain Messaging Protocol (XCMP) allows allychains to send messages of any type to each other.
 The shared security and validation logic of the Relay Chain provide the environment for trust-free message passing that opens up true interoperability.

-> To watch a short, beginner-friendly animation on AXIASolar, check out our [AXIASolar Explainer video](https://www.youtube.com/watch?v=_-k0xkooSlA)
+> To watch a short, beginner-friendly animation on AXIA, check out our [AXIA Explainer video](https://www.youtube.com/watch?v=_-k0xkooSlA)

-## Why should you use AXIASolar?
+## Why should you use AXIA?

-Whether you're a blockchain developer or if you're interested in taking part of AXIASolar's community, AXIASolar offers a platform for everyone.
+Whether you're a blockchain developer or if you're interested in taking part of AXIA's community, AXIA offers a platform for everyone.
 This Wiki offers a place for Builders and Maintainers to utilize tools and for brand-new learners to dive into material.
 In fact, the best place to start is the [Getting Started](getting-started) page.

 ## Digging deeper

-- [Architecture](learn-architecture) - Overview of the AXIASolar architecture.
+- [Architecture](learn-architecture) - Overview of the AXIA architecture.
 - [Bridges](learn-bridges) - Overview of bridges.
-- [Cryptography](learn-cryptography) - Describes the cryptography used in AXIASolar and where it is employed in the protocol.
+- [Cryptography](learn-cryptography) - Describes the cryptography used in AXIA and where it is employed in the protocol.
-- [Consensus](learn-consensus) - Describes what kind of consensus is used in the AXIASolar protocol and how it compares to other consensus protocols.
+- [Consensus](learn-consensus) - Describes what kind of consensus is used in the AXIA protocol and how it compares to other consensus protocols.
-- [SOLAR](learn-SOLAR) - Information on SOLAR, the native token of the AXIASolar protocol.
+- [AXC](learn-AXC) - Information on AXC, the native token of the AXIA protocol.
-- [Governance](learn-governance) - What blockchain governance is, and how it works in AXIASolar.
+- [Governance](learn-governance) - What blockchain governance is, and how it works in AXIA.
 - [Cross-chain Communication](learn-crosschain) - Information regarding how cross-chain messaging works.
-- [Parachains](learn-parachains) - Overview of what a parachain is, and how they work.
+- [Allychains](learn-allychains) - Overview of what a allychain is, and how they work.
-- [Parachain Auctions](learn-auction) - Describes the mechanism for the auctioning of parachain slots.
+- [Allychain Auctions](learn-auction) - Describes the mechanism for the auctioning of allychain slots.
-- [Parathreads](learn-parathreads) - A parathread is a way to share the scarce resource of a parachain slot among many parachain-"threads".
+- [Parathreads](learn-parathreads) - A parathread is a way to share the scarce resource of a allychain slot among many allychain-"threads".
 - [Phragmen](learn-phragmen) - Information on the Phragmen method.
-- [AXIASolar Host](learn-axiasolar-host) - General information on the AXIASolar Host.
+- [AXIA Host](learn-AXIA-host) - General information on the AXIA Host.
-- [Randomness](learn-randomness) - What AXIASolar uses for randomness, as well as why and how it is used.
+- [Randomness](learn-randomness) - What AXIA uses for randomness, as well as why and how it is used.
-- [Security](learn-security) - How the AXIASolar network remains secure.
+- [Security](learn-security) - How the AXIA network remains secure.
 - [SPREE](learn-spree) - Shared Protected Runtime Execution Environments.
-- [Staking](learn-staking) - How staking works in AXIASolar.
+- [Staking](learn-staking) - How staking works in AXIA.
-- [Treasury](learn-treasury) - How to make spending proposals on AXIASolar and AXIALunar.
+- [Treasury](learn-treasury) - How to make spending proposals on AXIA and AXIALunar.
-- [WebAssembly](learn-wasm) - A description of WebAssembly and how it is used in AXIASolar.
+- [WebAssembly](learn-wasm) - A description of WebAssembly and how it is used in AXIA.